-DAFM provides quarterly data on the consumption of different types of fertilisers and feeding stuffs in the country, while prices are available from API on a monthly basis.
+DAFM provides quarterly data on the consumption of different types of fertilisers and feedingstuffs in the country, while prices are available from API on a monthly basis.
 The values can then be produced on a quarterly basis and aggregated into annual totals.

 e.
-Expenditure on Energy & Lubricants, Maintenance & Repairs and Other Goods and Services The NFS provides average estimates of output and expenditure per farm stratified by farm size and type (e.g. dairy, cattle).
+Expenditure on Energy & lubricants, Maintenance & repairs and Other goods & services The NFS provides average estimates of output and expenditure per farm stratified by farm size and type (e.g. dairy, cattle).
 This survey samples just over 1% of the total population.
 The average costs per farm are then grossed up by the number of agricultural holdings in the respective strata recorded at the latest Census of Agriculture.
 As the structure of expenditure on pig farms is considerably different from other farms, separate calculations are carried out to estimate costs incurred on pig farms.